 As you’re researching the other Pixels, keep in mind that your options to buy one depends on which generation you want (first, second, or third) and the amount of internal storage.
-For instance, you can only buy the 128GB Google Pixel 2 from smaller carriers like Mint Mobile and Page Plus—and unless you buy it outright, you will have to stick with them until your phone is fully paid off.
+Carriers tend not to carry much older generations of phones since customers tend to want the latest and greatest devices, so if you want an older phone like the Google Pixel 2, you may want to buy it from a third-party retailer, such as Best Buy or Amazon, then take it to the carrier of your choice.

 When you use a prepaid plan, you pay for your service beforehand.
 Because carriers don’t require service contracts anymore there isn’t a huge benefit to using them.
 However, some smaller carriers (know as MVNOs) only offer prepaid plans, so that may be your only option depending on which carrier you choose.

 When you purchase a postpaid plan, you pay for your service after you use it.
 AT&T, Verizon, T-Mobile, and Sprint offer these types of plans and generally offer unlimited talk and text and a specified data package.
 The price of the plan depends on how much data you want and any extra features you want which vary carrier-to-carrier.